garyzhao/Sketch3DToolkit/README.md

 ## Quick start

-This toolkit contains the C++ implementation of the core sketch-based shape retrieval algorithm, MATLAB retrieval interfaces and a retrieval performance evaluation tool suite built upon [SHREC'13](http://www.itl.nist.gov/iad/vug/sharp/contest/2013/SBR/) and [SHREC'14](http://www.itl.nist.gov/iad/vug/sharp/contest/2014/SBR/index.html) evaluation code.
+This toolkit contains the C++ implementation of the core sketch-based shape retrieval algorithm, MATLAB retrieval interfaces and a retrieval performance evaluation tool suite built upon the evaluation code provided by [SHREC'13](http://www.itl.nist.gov/iad/vug/sharp/contest/2013/SBR/) and [SHREC'14](http://www.itl.nist.gov/iad/vug/sharp/contest/2014/SBR/index.html).
 [CMake](https://cmake.org/) is utilized to build and package the whole project.

 ### Setup compiling environment

 All code has been tested on Windows 10 (64-bit) with CMake v3.5.1, OpenCV v2.4.12 (the pre-compiled 64-bit binaries for Windows are included in `msvc` folder), Visual Studio 2015 and MATLAB 2015b.
-Other platforms with compilers supporting C++11 standard are excepted to work but it is not guaranteed.
+Other platforms with compilers supporting C++11 standard are excepted to work but not guaranteed.
 On Windows platforms, please make sure that `cmake.exe` and `MsBuild.exe` ([MSBuild](https://msdn.microsoft.com/en-us//library/0k6kkbsd.aspx) is the build system for Visual Studio) are included in the system `PATH` environment variable before compiling.

 ### Download and compile the code